LEcombi/Multitool/README.md

 ---

-# Note on Using the Scan-Network Feature
+## Note on Using the **Scan-Network** Feature

-The **Scan-Network Feature** of the Multitool program requires elevated privileges because it accesses network resources that need administrator rights.
+The **Scan-Network** feature of the Multitool program requires elevated privileges because it accesses network resources that need administrator rights.

-## Important Notes
+### Important Notes

-- To successfully use the Scan-Network feature, run the program with **sudo** (on Linux) or as an administrator (on Windows).
+- To successfully use the **Scan-Network** feature, run the program with **sudo** (on Linux) or as an administrator (on Windows).
-- Without these privileges, the feature may not function correctly or access may be denied.
+- Without these privileges, the feature may not function correctly, or access may be denied.

+---